 Prior to joining Microsoft, Alok worked for Sybase and Oracle Corporation, leading product development and R&D teams.
 His played a key role in distributed replication management systems, database extensibility, multi-media management in relational databases, location based services, formalization of web services, service-oriented architecture and collaboration platform.
 Alok worked as CTO with his startup focusing on sales process optimization and automation.
 His research interest include distributed high performance and scale computing, internet of things (M2M architectures), cloud computing, service oriented architectures, complex high scale knowledge systems, data architecture and business intelligence.

 Alok graduated from University of Louisville in 1994 after getting his bachelor’s degree from Indian Institute of Technology, Kanpur in 1991.
 Alok is a seasoned technology executive, accomplished presenter and innovator with several patents.
 He has strong background in distributed large scale computing systems, transaction processing, data management, internet of things as well as complex system architectures.

-David is an well respected leader in software architecture and engineering, network performance and traffic management, large data DB implementation/mining/analytics, software reliability and quality, and network operations process engineering.
+David is a well-respected leader in software architecture and engineering, network performance and traffic management, business solutions, large DB and big data implementation/mining/analytics, software reliability and quality, and network operations process engineering.

 He received his Ph.D. in Computer and Information Science from the University of Pennsylvania in 1985; M.S. in Computer Science from the Pennsylvania State University in 1981; M.S. and B.S. in Physics from Tsing Hua University, Taiwan, in 1973 and 1971 respectively.

-2016 © CyberC.
+2017 © CyberC.
 ALL Rights Reserved.